 Going to college can be a little intimidating, particularly if you’ve never attended before.
 Where do you go if you have questions?
 What happens if you’re having technical difficulties in an online course?
 Can someone refresh your memory on how to format a research paper?
 There’s a lot of potential worries and what-ifs that could bog you down.

 One thing you won’t have to worry about?
 The support you’ll receive at Rasmussen University.
 The University has a wealth of student support services with dedicated teams available to assist you with a host of issues including tech support, academic support tools, career planning, resume development and more.

 Ready to get started in an Accounting program?

 Choosing an Accounting program is a big step that will take some careful consideration.
-If you’re ready to take advantage of all Rasmussen College has to offer, fill out the form here on the page to get connected with an Admissions Advisor.
+If you’re ready to take advantage of all Rasmussen University has to offer, fill out the form here on the page to get connected with an Admissions Advisor.